jimmoffitt/tb-usage-cost-metrics/README.md

 ### processed_ingest

-Retrieves the amount of processed data associated with writing/ingesting data to Data Sources.
+Retrieves from the ```tinybird.datasources_ops_log``` Service Data Source the amount of processed data associated with writing/ingesting data to Data Sources.
 This includes when you create, append, delete or replace data in a Data Source.
 This also includes the data written to Materialized Views *after*  they are created.
 There is no charge when you first create and populate a Materialized View, only incremental updates are billed.

 By default this Node provides totals for the month-to-date.